fablabbcn/fablabbcn-legacy-web/_posts/news-post/2020-04-24-smart-citizen-covid-19.md

 ![](https://i.imgur.com/dHX5BFF.jpg)

-There, we observed a significant decrease in the carbon monoxide concentrations (CO), which is mainly produced after the incomplete combustion in cars and requires more advanced sensors to measure it.
+There, we observed a significant decrease in the carbon monoxide concentrations (CO), which is mainly produced by road traffic, and incomplete combustion in engines.
+This and other pollutants (NO2, O3) require more advanced sensors to measure them and for that reason the Smart Citizen Station includes an additional set of sensors.
 On average, we can see a decrease in CO of roughly 0.5ppm.
 Before the lockdown, we could observe high peaks where CO levels reached several times more than 2ppm.
 Meanwhile, during the lockdown, they stayed below 0.7ppm.

 ![](https://i.imgur.com/GhUTDh1.png)